-In a broad sense, the use of regression weights dependent on the credibility assigned to a town is similar to the use of exposures, since exposures are a key factor in calculating credibility for a town (see below).
+In a broad sense, the use of regression weights dependent on the credibility assigned to a town is similar to the use of exposures, since exposures are a key factor in calculating credibility for a town.

-The credibility for a particular town utilized a formula similar to 1981: $Z{c,t} = H{c,t}/[H{c,t} + (\tau_c^2/\sigma_c^2)]$ where H{t} = exposures divided by claim frequency
+The credibility for a particular town utilized a formula similar to 1981:

+$$Z{c,t} = H{c,t} / [H{c,t} + (\tau_c^2 / \sigma_c^2)]$$

+where $H_t$ = exposures divided by claim frequency;

-- τ^2 is a measure of year-to-year variation in claim frequency - σ^2 is a measure of the extent to which actual claim frequencies differ from model claim frequencies.
+- $\tau^2$ is a measure of year-to-year variation in claim frequency; and, - $\sigma^2$ is a measure of the extent to which actual claim frequencies differ from model claim frequencies.

-The use (for the 1981 review) of premiums to calculate the town credibility, Zt, is replaced in this formula by Ht.
-Like premium, Ht produces larger credibility for towns with more exposures.
-However, with Ht, the higher the claim frequency, the less credibility is attributed to the actual data.
-This formulation of Ht assumes that the variability of claim frequency is proportional to claim frequency itself, and that the actual frequency in a town should be given less weight (credibility) as the variability of that claim frequency increases.
+The use (for the 1981 review) of premiums to calculate the town credibility, $Z_t$ , is replaced in this formula by $H_t$ .
+Like premium, $H_t$ produces larger credibility for towns with more exposures.
+With $H_t$ , however, the higher the claim frequency, the less credibility is attributed to the actual data.
+This formulation of $H_t$ assumes that the variability of claim frequency is proportional to claim frequency itself, and that the actual frequency in a town should be given less weight (credibility) as the variability of that claim frequency increases.
 This approach parallels the overall interpretation of the credibility constant, which is that less weight should be given to a body of data that exhibits instability.
-The specific methodology used to estimate σ^2 and τ^2 also was changed from the MARB review for 1981, based on Siczewicz (1981 [27]).
-That new methodology has been retained in subsequent reviews and is described below in connection with the MARB proposal for 1986 territories (see Appendix A).17
+The specific methodology used to estimate $\sigma^2$ and $\tau^2$ also was changed from the MARB review for 1981, based on Siczewicz [27].
+That new methodology has been retained in subsequent reviews and is described below in connection with the MARB proposal for 1986 territories (see Appendix A).

 In the review for 1982, the formula frequency index in each town (for each coverage) was, as in the 1981 proposal, calculated as the credibility-weighted average of the actual claim frequency index and the model claim frequency index.
 In the next step, after this calculation, the effects of the class mix in each town were removed from the town's formula frequency index, since class effects are captured by classifications and classification relativities.
 The procedure for removing classification effects has been retained in subsequent reviews and is detailed in the Appendix A description of the latest methodology.

-A final formula claim frequency for each town and coverage is estimated by applying the town claim frequency index to the statewide claim frequency for the coverage.
+A final formula claim frequency index to the statewide claim frequency for the coverage.